Garden133 Hardware: Solar-Powered, ESP32-Based Soil Moisture Sensor System Design

 Switching from battery to solar power

 The switchover from battery power to solar power can be seen in the plot below.
-To monitor the performance of the system, the ESP32 uses ADC inputs to monitor the voltages of the battery, the solar panel, and the input to the 3.3V LDO regulator.
-These voltages are sent to Home Assistant along with soil moisture levels, and these values in turn go to InfluxDB where I can generate graphical views with Grafana.
+To monitor the performance of the system, the ESP32 uses ADC9 inputs to monitor the voltages of the battery, the solar panel, and the input to the 3.3V LDO regulator.
+These voltage levels are sent to Home Assistant along with soil moisture levels, and these values in turn go to InfluxDB where I can generate graphical views with Grafana.
 I grabbed this plot from one of these views.

 It is early summer in New England, so it starts to get light before 5am.
 As the sun rises, the voltage from the solar panel also starts to rise.

 The yellow line “Supply V” is the power to the 3.3V regulator (this is the “+5V” in the circuit diagram).
 At the start of the plot, before 5am, the board is powered by the battery.
 Supply V is slightly below the battery voltage.
 The difference is due to the resistance across the P-channel MOSFET.
-A AO3401A ( DigiKey) and was chosen for this role because it has a very low resistance (50-85mΩ) from drain to source when “on”.
-This minimizes power loss when the board is battery-powered.
-This is why the yellow line is very close to the green line at the left of the plot.
+The AO3401A was chosen for this role because it has a very low resistance (50-85mΩ) from drain to source when “on”.
+This minimizes power loss when the board is battery-powered, and is why the yellow line is very close to the green line at the left of the plot.

 This plot is from an earlier board with a different diode, so the drop from the solar voltage (blue) to supply voltage (yellow) at the right of the plot is greater than in the latest design.